vvatanabe/dockertestx/memory-bank/systemPatterns.md

 ## Architecture Overview

-**dockertestx** leverages the underlying [dockertest](https://github.com/ory/dockertest) library and builds a unified API layer on top of it.
+**dockertestx** leverages the underlying [dockertest](https://github.com/ory/dockertest) library and builds a modular API layer on top of it.
+The architecture has been restructured into dedicated packages for each service type, allowing more flexibility and reducing unnecessary dependencies.
 The overall architecture is structured into the following layers:

 ```
 ┌─────────────────────────────────────────────────────┐